Published on March 13, 2026

 Post-Approval Safety Studies (PASS) are among the most common.
 Mandated by EMA under its formal PASS framework and required by FDA under its Post-Marketing Requirements structure, these studies collect long-term safety data on approved drugs in broader populations than were studied in clinical trials.[1][4]
 Pregnancy registries are a well-known example: women of childbearing potential are enrolled to track fetal exposure outcomes over time, in patients receiving an approved medication as part of their normal care.
 The data is observational and uncontrolled by design, and that is precisely what makes it informative for long-term safety surveillance in real patient populations.

 Natural history studies document the course of a disease without any intervention.
-In rare disease drug development, they often run before or alongside Phase 1 and 2 clinical trials.
+They can be prospective, enrolling participants and following them forward in time, or retrospective, drawing on data already captured in existing medical records.
+In rare disease drug development, natural history studies often run before or alongside Phase 1 and 2 clinical trials.
 They answer a question no randomized trial can: what happens to patients with this condition if you do not intervene?
 That data informs endpoint selection and helps sponsors identify outcomes that are both measurable and meaningful to patients.
-In some cases, it supports the development of novel endpoints grounded in patient experience rather than laboratory values, which is relevant to FDA’s patient-focused drug development program.[5][6]
+In some cases, it supports the development of novel endpoints grounded in patient experience, which is relevant to FDA’s patient-focused drug development program.[5][6]

 External Control Arms (ECAs) use patient data from outside the study as a comparator group in lieu of a concurrent randomized control.
 The data may come from electronic health records, registries, or prior clinical studies.
 FDA’s 2023 draft guidance on externally controlled trials addresses this approach and outlines conditions under which it may be appropriate when a concurrent randomized control arm is not feasible.[7]